Earthshine is a lovely glow on the unlit portion of the moon

 See the glow on the unlit portion of the moon for what it really is, sunlight reflected from the nearly full Earth shining in the moon’s sky.

 Bottom line: Earthshine, or the dim glow on the darkened portion of a crescent moon, is light from Earth shining on the night side of the moon.
-In 2022, from the Northern Hemisphere, start watching for it around the evening of March 3.
+Watch for earthshine on the thin crescent moon visible for several days before and after a new moon.